Sylvester-Preconditioned Adaptive-Rank Implicit Time Integrators for Advection-Diffusion Equations with Variable Coefficients: Krylov-Based Adaptive-Rank Solver for Generalized Sylvester Equation

-The solution to Equation \eqref{Approximated_Sylv} is an approximation to that of \eqref{Generalized_Sylv}, but it can be efficiently computed using low-rank approximations~\cite{el2024krylov, simoncini2007new, shank2013krylov, saad1989numerical}.
-It can therefore be exploited as a viable preconditioner for a GMRES iterative solution of the generalized Sylvester equation \eqref{Generalized_Sylv}.
-This was done in \cite{palitta2016matrix} with {$\mathcal{O}(N^3)$ }computational complexity.
-In this work, we extend this approach by performing a Galerkin projection of both the original operator $\mathscr{L}$ and its approximation $\tilde{\mathscr{L}}$ on the low-rank bases before solving the generalized Sylvester equation with GMRES.
-This reduces the problem to a lower-dimensional subspace, where preconditioning can be applied more effectively on a smaller problem with $\mathcal{O}( r^3)$ complexity, resulting in an overall computational complexity of $\mathcal{O}(N r^2 + r^3)$.
+Equation \eqref{Approximated_Sylv} is an SE approximation to the GSE \eqref{Generalized_Sylv}, which can be efficiently solved using low-rank approximations~\cite{el2024krylov, simoncini2007new, shank2013krylov, saad1989numerical}.
+It can be exploited as a preconditioner for a GMRES iterative solution of the GSE \eqref{Generalized_Sylv}. {This was done in \cite{palitta2016matrix} with {$\mathcal{O}(N^3)$ }computational complexity.} In this work, we extend this approach by performing a Galerkin projection of both the original operator $\mathscr{L}$ and its approximation $\tilde{\mathscr{L}}$ on the low-rank bases before solving the GSE with GMRES.
+This reduces the problem to a lower-dimensional subspace, where preconditioning can be applied more effectively on a smaller $d$-dimensional problem with $\mathcal{O}( r^{d+1})$ complexity.